You can now borrow a digital radon detector from your local library!

 Thank you to our project partners:

-Due to the popularity of the radon detector library loan program, Bill Horne, MLA for Waverley, Fall River & Beaver Bank is now offering digital radon detectors for loan to his constituents.
-Please contact his contituency office for more information:
+Due to the popularity of the radon detector library loan program, certain MLAs are now offering digital radon detectors for loan to their constituents.
+Please contact their contituency offices for more information:

 Bill Horne - Constituency Office